 You should try and book your trains before you arrive in China – you can do this online with Trip.com – And be sure to do it in plenty of time, as trains book up quickly.
 Take a look and find availability for your trip NOW.

-A taxi from the border area to Hekou train station should cost 50 Yuan for four people with luggage.
-(2019 prices)
+A taxi from the border area to Hekou train station should cost 10-20 Yuan for four people with luggage – it’s a fixed price and drivers will refuse to turn on the meter.

 Before you cross into China